 After a muscle-wrenching day of outdoor activity, most visitors in Whistler prefer to soak in their hotel's hot tub and turn in early.
 But those with greater stamina can find plenty to keep busy after the sun goes down.

 As you might expect from a resort town, Whistler is full of pricey, high-quality restaurants that increasingly serve local ingredients.
-Depending on your budget, we recommend sampling at least one luxury meal at one of the town's specialty West Coast-style restaurants.
-But you'll also find a variety of additional dining options—and prices.
+Depending on your budget, sampling at least one luxury meal at one of the town's specialty West Coast-style restaurants is recommended.
+There's a wide variety of additional dining options—and prices.
 No matter which type of restaurant you choose, try to find one that offers panoramic views of the snowy wilderness in winter or a casual patio table in summer.

-We recommend Whistler Village for those who prefer to stroll between restaurants and menu-shop before selecting a dining spot—you have a choice of dozens of spots in the town center.
+Whistler Village is best for those who prefer to stroll between restaurants and menu-shop before selecting a dining spot—you have a choice of dozens of spots in the town center.

 Want to read the full Whistler travel42 Destination Guide?